kubernetes/enhancements/keps/sig-auth/3331-structured-config-for-oidc-authentication/README.md

 - distributed claims with fancier resolution requirements (such as access tokens as input)
 - implementation detail: we should probably parse the `iss` claim out once
 - should audit annotations be set on validation failure?
-- should we introduce implicit checks that assure at least one of uid/username are nonempty?
 - decide what error should be returned if CEL eval fails at runtime `500 Internal Sever Error` seem appropriate but authentication can only do `401`